 In a world teeming with multimillion-dollar brands, standing out is paramount to the future of your business.
 While bold marketing campaigns and smart advertising may draw consumers to your digital door, it’s how you connect with them that makes your brand memorable and transforms customers into brand ambassadors.
-For that reason, it is essential that your company’s corporate communications strategy strives to not only share content, but to engage stakeholders with engaging brand stories that express the ethos of your company.
+For that reason, it is essential your company’s corporate communications strategy strives to not only share content but also engage stakeholders with brand stories that express the ethos of your company.

 Walmart, the world’s largest retailer, has realized the power of brand storytelling.
-Today, Walmart manages eight global corporate websites from one powerful content marketing system (CMS) and easily weaves storytelling into each section of its websites, displaying the heart and soul behind this massive brand.
+Today Walmart manages eight global corporate websites from one powerful content marketing system and easily weaves storytelling into each section of its websites, displaying the heart and soul behind this massive brand.

 Walmart’s Shift to Brand Storytelling

 In 1950, Sam Walton opened Walton’s 5 & 10 in Bentonville, Arkansas.
 Today the company is an economic force, operating more than 11,700 stores in 28 countries and employing 2.3 million associates worldwide.